-This vacation came at a time in my life when I still enjoyed bread that didn’t come from the freezer section of the grocery store, so off I went to see my brother, he lives in a land where the temperature hovers at a brisk -32 in the winter and the mosquito is the provincial bird.
-This amazing place… Winnipeg.
+And this vacation came at a time in my life when I still enjoyed bread that didn’t come from the freezer section of the grocery store, so off I went to see my brother, who lives where the temperature hovers at a brisk -32 in the winter and the mosquito is the provincial bird.
+This amazing place is Winnipeg.
 No offence to the good people of Manitoba, but let’s just say your bugs and freezing cold weather, not my cup of tea.

-Despite what I hated I love my brother more so off we went, and the we in this story is my sister and I. Our flight was pretty early that morning so we opted to skip breakfast and thought we’ll just grab something when we land.
-Fast forward through the love and the hugs at the airport because at this point I am ready to eat my arm, and no amount of brotherly love could have filled the void I was feeling in my stomach.
+Despite what I hated I love my brother more so off we went, and the we in this story is my sister and I. Our flight was pretty early that morning so we opted to skip breakfast and thought we’ll just grab something when we land, and at this point I am ready to eat my arm.
+No amount of brotherly love could have filled the void I was feeling in my stomach.
 So the quick grab and go breakfast it was.
 I will admit it wasn’t my first pick, but food is food and I was in serious need of something.
 One dozen muffins please, and off we went on our Winnipeg adventure.

 But guess what?
 The muffins that have been following me around Winnipeg like a shadow show up for a third breakfast in a row, and not to sound ungrateful, but do you know what 3-day-old muffins look like???
 Like something I was not about to take part in.

 Where were you when I needed you then gluten allergy?

 Moral of the story… my brother is a boy and boys will be boys, i’m actually shocked we weren’t eating muffins morning noon and night.

 Perfect for a quick breakfast or snack, but just remember… one muffin is all you really need.

 1 1/2 cup grated zucchini (2 small)

 1 tbsp. cinnamon